 Arduino MKR boards are an excellent tool for rapid prototyping of IoT projects, both for hobbyists and professionals in electronics and programming.

-One of the parameters distinguishing the classic Arduino UNO tiles from the MKR series is the size.
+What makes MKR boards different from standard Arduino Uno boards is their significantly smaller size..
 The dimensions of the Arduino MKR tiles are 45mm x 18mm.
 All MKR boards have the same number of I / O ports - 22.
 12 binary outputs allow PWM signal generation, while 7 separate pins are analog inputs.
 In addition, the board also has one analog output, so you can connect all necessary input and output devices.

 One of the most important advantages of Arduino MKR boards is their built-in wireless connectivity in several ways.
 This advantage is important because it opens up many possibilities for you in the field of creating remote cooperation between control and executive devices.
 Integration between components has never been easier.
 See for yourself!

 Arduino MKR series – wide communications possibilities and technological advancement

 Arduino tiles from the MKR series are a real technological revolution.
 There is a reason why they are so loved by programmable electronics enthusiasts.

 All Arduino MKR boards are based on the modern SAMD21 Cortex M0 with 32-bit microcontroller.
 The heart (core) of the Arduino MKR is clocked at 48MHz.
 A very precise real-time clock with a frequency of 32.768 kHz has been implemented in the processor.
 Another important parameter is modern SRAM memory.
 In this case, we have 32kB memory and 256kB FLASH memory.

 Most Arduino MKR tiles offered by Botland store have built-in WiFi and GSM communication modules.
 Thanks to the communication channels it is possible to integrate the Arduino board with other devices.
 Products can establish communication within the selected IoT technology network, LoRa narrowband network, as well as SigFox.